davelacy/chat-app/README.md

 ### Notes
 - I spent a good bit of time on the look / design trying to get something that feels familiar (like Mac Messenger).
 I found a design close to what I had in mind on Codepen.io and made customizations to that.
 - This app could of course use some more refactoring given more time.
-It could make use of bootstrap react components more too.
+It could make more use of bootstrap react components too.
 - This app needs more tests.
 Ideally, test coverage would be >90%.
 Tests are very important for any application but this isn't going to production and time is a factor.
-I spent som etime on testing websockets as well but admittedly ran into some issues
+I spent some time on testing websockets as well but admittedly ran into some issues; such testing is tricky.